Persistent Markov partitions and hyperbolic components of rational maps: Quadratic Polynomials, Laminations, Matings, and the Main Theorem about Matings

 First suppose that $\overline{U_i}$ is not a closed topological disc.
 Then we define $L_i$ to be the set of leaves $\ell $ such that $\ell $ is a component of $D\cap C(\varphi _i^{-1}(x))$ for some $x\in \partial U_i$ with $\#(\varphi _i^{-1}(x))\ge 2$.
 The sets $C(\varphi _i^{-1}(x))$, for different $x$, are disjoint.
 This is a familiar argument from \cite{T}, deriving from the fact that two smooth loops on the sphere which intersect transversally can never have a single intersection.
 So the leaves of $L_i$ have disjoint interiors. $L_i$ is closed (by continuity of $\varphi _i$) and clean, by definition.
 Also $L_i$ does not contain a diagonal leaf, because if $\varphi _i^{-1}(x)$ contains a diagonal leaf, $x$ must be a critical point of $f^{k_i}$.
 So

 and $L_i$ is forward invariant.
+The closure of every leaf in $L_i$ is a closed loop.
 Let $L_{i,b}$ be the unique quadratic invariant lamination such that the forward orbit of every leaf in $L_{i,b}$ intersects $L_i$ and at least one of the longest leaves of $L_{i,b}$ is in $L_i$.
+Since $L_i$ is closed, $L_{i,b}$ is also closed.
 Then $L_{i,b}$ either has a fixed leaf with endpoints of period $2$ or a fixed $r$-sided gap with sides of period $r$ for some finite $r$.
 These periodic leaves are also in $L_i$, and therefore $L_i$ has at least one periodic leaf $\ell $.
 Let $f_1$ be a critically periodic tuning of $f$ round the orbit of $v_i(f)$ which preserves up to isotopy the set